tytydraco/yessleep/out/Something_in_the_Corn.md

 I looked up from my work and didn't see anything around me.
 I watched the cornfield for a moment before continuing.
 Not too long after that, my boss called me into the barn to help him put the bouquets together.
 He said that he still had a bit of work to do and asked me if I could stay for another hour.
 I told him I could only stay for half an hour due to plans I had with some friends later that evening.
 He looked a bit disappointed or maybe even a bit upset but said that he understood.
 I left just as the sun was almost finished setting.

 I'm set to work as a “hired contractor”, so that means I set my own hours and mostly just come in whenever he says he needs help.
 Thursday was the last time I was there, so later that night I messaged him and asked when he needed me again.
 I never got a response so I figured he must have been busy with something.
 So I messaged him again the next morning.
 No response again.
 I thought maybe he has other employees that he has working, although I never met any of them or heard him mention anyone.

 All of the socials that he usually post to for advertising have gone dark.
 He regularly updates them, so its very unusual.
 It's been a whole weekend by now, so I think I might go to the farm to see if everything's alright.
+Ill update if I find anything.